As amended on 15 September 2018 - Extraordinary General Assembly - Saint-Gervais-les-Bains, Savoy

 The Assembly, which shall be composed of delegations representing participating Nations and Peoples, shall exercise the powers of deliberation and control which are conferred upon it by this Covenant.

 The Assembly shall hold regular sessions at least once every 18 months.
-The Assembly may meet in extraordinary sessions at the request of a majority of Participants or at the request of the Presidency or the General Secretary.
-The date and location of each Assembly session shall be determined by the President of the General Assembly, the Presidency and the General Secretary.
+The Assembly may meet in extraordinary sessions at the request of a majority of Members or at the request of the Presidency or the General Secretary.
+The date and location of each Assembly session shall be determined by the Presidency.
 In case the General Assembly is not convened within 18 months, the Presidency or 40% of the Members of the Organization, shall decide on the date and location of the General Assembly, which will be held no later than 60 days after such a decision.

-The Assembly shall adopt the agenda at the start of each session on the basis of recommendations of the President of the General Assembly and the General Secretary.
+The Assembly shall adopt the agenda at the start of each session on the basis of recommendations of the Presidency.

-The Assembly shall elect the President and Vice-Presidents at the end of every session.
-The President and the Vice-president shall serve in this function until elections at the subsequent General Assembly.
+The Assembly shall elect the President and 2 (two) Vice-Presidents at the end of every session.
+The President and the Vice-Presidents shall serve in this function until elections at the subsequent General Assembly.

-The Assembly shall act by a simple majority of votes of delegations present.
+The Assembly shall act by a simple majority of votes of delegations present, except for those questions which require a different majority pursuant to subsequent sections of the Covenant.

 The President of the General Assembly or the General Secretary may invite individuals, governmental or non-governmental organisations or States to attend as Observers to the regular sessions of the Assembly, subject to the approval of the Assembly.
 The Assembly shall decide on the rights and duties of Observers by a simple majority.

-The General Assembly will consider and approve the last year’s financial report of the Organization.
+The General Assembly will consider and approve the financial reports of the Organization for all previous years since the last General Assembly.

 The General Assembly will consider the reports of the General Secretary and the Presidency and adopt (a) General Resolution(s) concerning the mandate of the General Secretary and the Presidency.

-The Presidency shall be composed of the President and Vice President of the General Assembly and nine persons, each representing a Participant, who will serve for one term of 18 months until the next General Assembly.
+The Presidency shall be composed of the President and two Vice Presidents of the General Assembly and eight persons, each representing a Member, who will serve for one term of 18 months until the next General Assembly.
+Presidency persons elected shall represent different Members than the President and Vice-Presidents.

-The Presidency shall be elected by the General Assembly.
+The Presidency shall be elected by the General Assembly, in accordance with its Rules of Procedures.

 The Presidency shall meet at least three times during their term.
 The Presidency shall adopt its own rules of procedure and vote with a simple majority.